netrisai/docs/sandbox/Sandbox9/sandbox-info.rst

 *************************

 Netris sandbox is a ready-to-use environment for testing Netris automatic NetOps.
-We have pre-created some example services for you.
+We have pre-created some example services for you, details of which can be found in the :ref:`"Provided Example Configurations"<pre-configured>` document.
 Feel free to view, edit, delete, and create new services.
-Reach out to us if you have any questions. https://netris.ai/slack
+Reach out to us if you have any questions at https://netris.ai/slack

-The credentials should be in the email response to your sandbox request.
+The credentials for the sandbox have been provided to you by email in response to your sandbox request.

 This environment includes:

-* Netris Controller: A cloud-hosted Netris controller, loaded with examples.
+* **Netris Controller**: A cloud-hosted Netris controller, loaded with examples.
-* Switching fabric: Two spine switches and four leaf switches, all Netris-operated.
+* **Switching fabric**: Two spine switches and four leaf switches, all Netris-operated.
-* SoftGate: Two SoftGate gateway nodes for border routing, L4 Load Balancing, site-to-site VPN, and NAT.
+* **SoftGates**: Two SoftGate gateway nodes for border routing, L4 Load Balancing, site-to-site VPN, and NAT.
 Both Netris-operated.
-* Linux servers: Four Linux servers, with root access where you can run any applications for your tests.
+* **Linux servers**: Five Linux servers, with root access where you can run any applications for your tests.
-* Kubernetes cluster: A 3 node Kubernetes cluster, integrated with Netris controller, feel free to deploy any applications for your tests.
+* **Kubernetes cluster**: A 3 node Kubernetes cluster, user integratable with Netris controller, feel free to deploy any applications for your tests.
-* ISP: Internet upstream, providing the sandbox Internet connectivity with real-world routable public IP addresses.
+* **ISP**: Internet upstream, providing the sandbox Internet connectivity with real-world routable public IP addresses.

 Topology diagram